As the weather is gradually getting warmer and the Spring semester is starting to wrap up, it’s the perfect time to start thinking about summer plans.

 One of the best ways to spend free time in the summer is by checking out the local beaches around Rome.
-Hop on the train, and go spend some time cooling off on the shores of some beautiful beaches, all less than an hour from Trastevere or the Center of Rome!
+Hop on the train and go spend some time cooling off on the shores of beautiful beaches, all less than an hour from Trastevere or the center of Rome!

 Here are 4 great beaches near Rome:

 Santa Marinella is small but beautiful.
 Enjoy a sunny day lounging on the sand under one of the umbrellas you can rent, and cool off in the crystal clear waters.
 To get there all you need to do is to take the train from Trastevere station in the direction of Civitavecchia or Pisa, getting off at S. Marinella.
 It only takes about 1 hour, and once you get there, the beach is a 5-minute walk from the train station.